ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/environment/cpp/README.md

 **From the command line:**

 - **Using library Id:**
   > `platformio lib install 5899`
 - **Using library Name:**
-    > `platformio lib install "Ark-Cpp-Crypto"`
+  > `platformio lib install "ARK-Cpp-Crypto"`
 - **Install specific version:**
-    > `platformio lib install 5899@0.3.2`
-    > `platformio lib install "Ark-Cpp-Crypto@0.3.2"`
+  > `platformio lib install 5899@0.3.2` > `platformio lib install "ARK-Cpp-Crypto@0.3.2"`

 **Dependencies:**
 The Dependencies should install after you install the Cpp-Client package.
-You only needs these if you're running the included Cpp-Client tests,
-but in case you need to install those dependencies manually:
+You only needs these if you're running the included Cpp-Client tests, but in case you need to install those dependencies manually:

 > `platformio lib -g install micro-ecc bip39 AUnit`